Use estate planning documents to choose a guardian for children or grant someone the legal right to act on your behalf.

 If you have minor children, you can nominate a guardian for them in your last will and testament to prevent the courts from appointing one for you like we discussed before.
+(Download the Policygenius app to create a will to make sure you're the one choosing your child's guardian.)
 Guardianship ends when the dependent reaches the age of the majority and becomes capable of making their own decisions.

 The guardian’s main responsibility is to take care of the dependent just as their parents would have, by fostering physical and emotional growth and providing safety and protection.
 The guardian is obligated to act in the best interests of their ward, and perform basic responsibilities like providing housing, clothing, and food.
 They also arrange for the minor’s education and authorize medical care on their behalf.